 After each course, a course evaluation is carried out.
 The purpose of this is to collect students' views in order to improve the programme.
 At our university we use an electronic course evaluation system called EvaSys.
 The results of the evaluation are published in a report that is available for third-cycle students to read within five weeks.

-DisCo is the learning platform that is used for communication and interaction between students and teachers.
-Teachers use DisCo to outsource lecture materials, course information or to discuss the exchange of relevant topics.
+Canvas is the learning platform that is used for communication and interaction between students and teachers.
+Teachers use Canvas to outsource lecture materials, course information or to discuss the exchange of relevant topics.

 The doctoral and licentiate degrees programs includes also seminar, conferences and other activities.
 The activities is planned together with the principal supervisor.